-Brandeis University offers Special Students the opportunity to take Brandeis classes during the Fall and Spring Term as commuting students on a space-available basis.
+Brandeis University offers Special Students the opportunity to take Brandeis classes during the Fall and Spring Term as part-time commuting students on a space-available basis.
+Special Students must have a high school diploma, GED, or equivalent and are not currently enrolled at another college or university.

 Current high school students who wish to take a course during the Fall or Spring Term should contact the Office of High School Programs.